docksal/docksal/docs/getting-started/env-setup-native.md

 ## Switching to Docker for Mac/Windows (existing users)

-Follow instructions in this section, If you've been previously using Docksal with VirtualBox.
+Follow instructions in this section if you've been previously using Docksal with VirtualBox.

 **1.** Install Docker for [Mac](https://docs.docker.com/docker-for-mac) or [Windows](https://docs.docker.com/docker-for-windows).